toaderflorin/florintoader/_posts/2017-09-23-quantum-spin.markdown

 Also, we only observe left-handed [neutrinos](https://en.wikipedia.org/wiki/Neutrino) in the Universe.

-*Spin most certainly plays a role in the concept of emergent spacetime, so it can be viewed like a building block of what we perceive as space and time at large scales, but the way this works hasn't been worked out yet.
-Our best guess is that entanglement relations between a lot of virtual particles create a sort of mesh-like structure--the fabric of spacetime.*

 Another interesting thing is that the mathematics of quantum mechanics tells us that a particle is in a *superposition* of states.
 It's both left-handed and right-handed at the same time, until you measure it.
 I don't like that interpretation.
 I like to think a particle is in neither state, it's in a transitory state (a state of *flux* if you will).

 The [measurement problem](https://en.wikipedia.org/wiki/Measurement_problem) in QM is a subject for whole different article, but here's my take on it: